A Friend for Life: Release

 "A Friend for Life" was released by Intrinsic Records on CD in the UK only, with Pinnacle Records handling its distribution.
 The single featured two extra tracks, "Safe" and "Loretta's Tale", both being recorded live at the Bloomsbury Theatre in London in the spring of 2000.
 "Safe" was originally recorded for the 1996 album Poetic Justice and "Loretta's Tale" for Cockney Rebel's 1973 debut album The Human Menagerie.
+It was originally intended to also release a limited edition (5,000 copies) version of the single, with a 1999 re-recording of "Make Me Smile (Come Up and See Me)" as a bonus track, but this did not come to fruition.